pipedrive/example-apps/apps/todo/README.md

 ngrok http 3000 --host-header=localhost
 ```

-1. Create an app in Pipedrive marketplace manager.
+1. Create an app in Pipedrive Marketplace Manager.
-2. Create new deal details view panel and choose custom app surface option.
+2. Create new deal details view panel and choose Custom Surface panel option.
 For URL provide the ngrok URL.
 Choose a JWT secret for the surface.
 3. Create new embedded action for deal details view.
 For URL provide the ngrok URL with route `/embedded-action`.
 Choose a JWT secret for the embedded action.
 Upload `embedded-action-schema.json` as the embedded action schema.
 4. Add Callback URL which is ngrok URL with `/callback` route.
 5. Save app.
 Open it again to retrieve client id and secret.